 What does Christmas mean?
 That is like asking someone to tell you the meaning of life in five words or less.
 With so many beliefs and traditions in the world, how can the meaning of Christmas be narrowed down to 'this is what it means' because it might not mean that to other people.
 Christmas is a warm, happy, exciting, anticipating, hoping, gathering, helping, loving, giving kind of time.
 It is also a busy, frustrating, tiring, grating, depressing, worrying, trying kind of time.

-I'll tell you how I usually feel around Christmas time and see if that answers the question.
+I'll tell you how my family celebrated and maybe it will help you see if that answers the question.
 While I am rattling along, maybe you could take a trip down memory lane with me.
 Who knows, you might be able to answer the question for yourself.

 I grew up in a poor family.
 We grew most of our own food and worked hard all summer and all winter to keep up the farm and care for the animals.
 School was just a quick break for us and then it was off to shovel snow, feed the chickens, collect the eggs, feed the pigs and check their bedding, and so on.
 Summers meant time in the garden, plowing, planting (in straight rows or father had a fit), weeding (don't pull up any vegetable sprouts or else), and then gathering.
 But it wasn't all work.
 We enjoyed corn on the cob in the fall and ate our own vegetables all winter long.
 We even had apple trees and mom would make and freeze apple pies, applesauce, apple jelly and anything else you could think of to do with apples.

 When Thanksgiving came, the only thing we had to buy was the turkey, because everything else had come from our own garden (but turkeys were hard to raise with other animals).
 After Thanksgiving, we would begin preparing for Christmas.
 Does being poor affect how we believe?
 Not for me, instead it gave me reasons to have hope.